Ocean Colour Scene: Britpop fame (1995–2000)

 The band recorded a demo that was sent to various industry figures.
 After hearing this tape, Noel Gallagher invited the band to play with Oasis on their 1995 tour.
 This support slot brought OCS to the attention of more record labels, and eventually in late 1995, the band signed with MCA Records.

 With the explosion of the Britpop scene, OCS's music became nationally and internationally known.
 Their second album Moseley Shoals was released to mixed-to-positive reviews, containing four hit singles and reached No. 2 in the UK Albums Chart.
 They also played at one of the concerts at Knebworth House supporting Oasis in August 1996.

 Marchin' Already, the follow-up to Moseley Shoals, went to No. 1 in the UK Albums Chart, displacing Oasis' Be Here Now at the top of the charts in 1997.
 In 1998 they headlined their own arena tour in support of Marchin' Already and played three sold out nights at Stirling Castle, Scotland.

 One from the Modern was released in 1999, and peaked in the UK Albums Chart at No. 4.
 The record spawned three top 40 singles, "Profit in Peace", "So Low" and "July".

 A Greatest Hits album, Songs for the Front Row, was released in 2001.

 Post-Britpop (2001–2008)

-After splitting with bassist Damon Minchella, the band continued to record and perform.
-Releases in 2001 (Mechanical Wonder), 2003 (North Atlantic Drift), 2005 (A Hyperactive Workout for the Flying Squad) and 2007 (On the Leyline) continued the trend of releasing new material every two years.
+Following the release 2001's Mechanical Wonder and 2003's North Atlantic Drift, bassist Damon Minchella and the band parted ways in the midst of their autumn tour in 2003: he was briefly substituted for the remainder of the tour dates by Mani of The Stone Roses for the remainder of the tour, and eventually Dan Sealey as a full-time member, with whom the band continued to record and perform.
+His first album with the band was 2005's A Hyperactive Workout for the Flying Squad, followed by 2007's On the Leyline, which continued the trend of releasing new material every two years.

-2004 saw the band release their first live album, Live: One for the Road.
-The album was a compilation of nineteen live tracks taken from various concerts.
-In 2006 the band released a live acoustic album, Live at the Jam House, which consisted of fifteen live tracks and also contained four new songs in "Great Man in Waiting", "The Word", "Still Trying" and "Matilda's England".
+Also around this time, the band began to release live albums, with Live: One for the Road, a compilation of nineteen live tracks taken from various concerts, in 2004, and a live acoustic album, Live at the Jam House, which consisted of fifteen live tracks and also contained four new songs entitled "Great Man in Waiting", "The Word", "Still Trying" and "Matilda's England", in 2006.